 Personality

 An individual's personality is formed from their unique combination of experiences, thoughts, interests, attitudes, and action tendencies.
 It is a systematic method of describing the shared components of individuality.
-Concepts of individuality and personality have developed over millenia through the work of aritists, theologians, philosophers, medical professionals, and scientists across many different disciplines.
+Concepts of individuality and personality have developed over millennia through the work of artists, theologians, philosophers, medical professionals, and scientists across many different disciplines.

 A Concise History of Personality